paprikarender/paprika/README.md

 Paprika Render
 ==============

-Paprika Render is an physically based renderer based on PBRT.
+Paprika Render is a physically based renderer based on PBRT (and partly good old Gelato).